 Compatibility with the blue devil damselfish

 Compatibility is one of the more challenging issues when planning for the blue devil damselfish.
-As mentioned earlier, this species is aggressive, which makes them difficult to add to a community tank.
+As mentioned earlier, this species is aggressive, which makes it difficult to add to a community tank.
 These fish will harass others that swim into their territory, making it a stressful living situation for the other fish.

 They are, technically, reef-safe, in that they won’t bother your corals or other invertebrates.

 The sweet spot here is to house them with other small, but aggressive fish species.
 Certain dottybacks, other damselfishes, or fast swimming wrasses, like the six-line wrasse or Hoeven’s wrasse, etc.,